vureact-js/docs/react-vue3-components/docs/en/components/transition.md

 These hooks can be used in combination with CSS transitions or animations, or alone.

-When using animations performed solely by JavaScript, it's best to add a `css={false}` prop.
-This disables all CSS transition effects and prevents CSS rules from accidentally interfering with the transition:
+When using animations executed only by JavaScript, it is best to add a `css={false}` prop.
+Disabling all CSS transition effects can also prevent CSS rules from accidentally interfering with the transition effects:

 ```jsx
 <Transition css={false}>